usnistgov/5gdeploy/trafficgen/README.md

 The command prints a brief report on the matched PDU sessions and iperf3 flows.
 If there are fewer than expected iperf3 flows, please check that UEs are registered and PDU sessions have been established.

-The output of this script includes:
+The output of `./compose.sh iperf3` includes:

 * Compose file `compose.iperf3.yml`, which defines necessary iperf3 containers
-* bash script `iperf3.sh`, which runs iperf3 containers and gathers statistics in JSON format
+* bash script `iperf3.sh`, which runs iperf3 containers and saves statistics in `./iperf3` directory

-After generation, you can run the iperf3 flows and analyze its results as follows:
+### Subcommands of Generated bash Script

+Normally, you can run `iperf3.sh` script without parameter, to execute all the steps:

 ```bash
 ./iperf3.sh
 ```

-This command runs the pipeline and prints statistics at last.
-These statistics are also saved in `iperf3.tsv`.
-The JSON outputs of each iperf3 container are saved in `~/compose/20230601/iperf3` directory.

-### Subcommands of the bash Script

-The bash script `iperf3.sh` has these subcommands:
+The script has these steps / subcommands:

 ```bash
 # start servers and sleep 5 seconds